ritu99/Group-Management-FB-Bot/README.md

 | ...@[groupname]... | @Mention a tagging group to ping all of its members |

 To tag yourself simply use @me
+To tag the entire group chat use @all